Biography

 Research Interests

-I am interested in understanding how social identities affect learning outcomes.
+These are the questions that guide my research interests in cognition, education, and science communication.
 My previous work concerned the ways in which basic processes of learning and memory can be exploited to produce engaging and affirming teaching strategies for learners in historically under-served communities.
 Currently, I am interested in attributions of moral responsibility for implicit bias and how such attributions affect learning outcomes in implicit bias education.